 Due to chipset limitation, this motherboard can only support up to 8 GB on the operating systems listed below.
-You may install a maximum of 2 GB DIMMs on each slot
+You may install a maximum of 2 GB DIMMs on each slot, but only DDR2-533 and DDR2-667 2 GB density modules are available for this configuration.

-64-bit

-Windows® XP Professional x64 Edition
+32-bit 64-bit Windows® 2000 Advanced Server Windows® XP Professional x64 Edition

-Windows® Vista x64 Edition

-Some old-version DDR2-800/667 DIMMs may not match Intel[®]'s On-Die-Termination (ODT) requirement and will automatically downgrade to run at DDR2-533.
-If this happens, contact your memory vendor to check the ODT value.
+- Some old-version DDR2-800/667 DIMMs may not match Intel[®]'s On-Die-Termination (ODT) requirement and will automatically downgrade to run at DDR2-533.
+If this happens, contact your memory vendor to check the ODT value - Due to chipset limitation, DDR2-800 with CL=4 will be downgraded to run at DDR2-667 by default setting.
+If you want to operate with lower latency, adjust the memory timing manually. - Due to chipset limitation, DDR2-667 with CL=3 will be downgraded to run at DDR2-533 by default setting.
+If you want to operate with lower latency, adjust the memory timing manually.